-Loan stacking is a big problem for alternative lenders (the likes of Funding Circle or Zopa) and means businesses are taking out multiple loans without needing to provide security.
+Loan stacking is a big problem for alternative lenders (the likes of Funding Circle or Zopa) and means businesses are taking out multiple short-term loans without needing to provide security.
 They are applied for and taken at the same time so lenders can’t see the other applications, hence the business is ‘stacking’ loans that they wouldn’t necessarily have been granted if each lender could see all the debt being taken on.

 Stacking can lead to businesses taking on too much debt which they may be unable to repay and, as a result, experiencing financial difficulties.
 Gary Shankland, Partner at Begbies Traynor Group, told us “in numerous liquidation cases, we see multiple loans from different alternative lenders”.